Unity-Technologies/ml-agents/docs/ELO-Rating-System.md

 For instance, Tennis is a zero-sum game: if you win the point you get +1.0 and your opponent gets -1.0 reward.

-## How works the ELO Rating System
+## How does the ELO Rating System work?
 - Each player **has an initial ELO score**.
 It's defined in the `initial_elo` trainer config hyperparameter.

 - The **difference in rating between the two players** serves as the predictor of the outcomes of a match.